open-source-tabletop/cadence/core-rules/core-rules.md

 ### Action: Attack

 During an attack action you choose a target enemy unit for each model in your unit and one of their weapons to make the attack.
 You then follow the attack procedure below for each of these attacks.
-It you destroy a unit but still have attacks remaining that target that unit, you may not change your target, those extra attacks are lost
+It you destroy a unit but still have attacks remaining targeting that unit, you may not change your target, those extra attacks are lost.

-When choosing a target, if there are any enemy units within 3 inches of your unit you must choose a target from one of those units.
+_When choosing a target, if there are any enemy units within 3 inches of your unit you must choose a target from one of those units._

 #### Step 1 - Determine Line of Sight and Range